-Welcome to the California State University (CSU) – the world's largest higher education system with 23 unique campuses serving more than 450,000 students with 45,000 employees statewide.
+Welcome to the California State University (CSU) – the world's largest higher education system with 23 unique campuses serving more than 474,000 students with 49,000 employees statewide.
 Each year, the university awards nearly 100,000 bachelor’s, master’s and doctoral degrees.
-CSU graduates now total nearly 3 million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
+CSU graduates now total more than 3 million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
 Learn more at www.calstate.edu.

 More than 50-year tradition of excellence